Workflow Platform for all kinds of business process and approvals

 Technically, all roadmaps are purpose-dependent, but in this scenario, they refer to either:

-Market roadmaps plan from a go-to-market outlook, i.e. coordinating teams and resources to release products for customers, while portfolio roadmaps outline an organization’s product line strategy, i.e. the products lined up to be developed as time progresses.
+Market roadmaps plan from a go-to-market outlook, i.e. coordinating teams and resources to release products for customers, while portfolio roadmaps outline a project portfolio management’s product line strategy, i.e. the products lined up to be developed as time progresses.

 Roadmap formatting is simply structuring roadmaps, depending on how you intend to use the data it’ll contain.